 The real question is, do you want to swallow the blue pill and continue along, blissfully ignorant about matrix operations?
 Or are you ready to swallow the red pill with us?

 A matrix is, generally, a group of numbers or variables arranged in a rectangle.
 Each row has the same number of inputs, and each column also has the same number of inputs.
 If it's a square matrix, then the columns and rows each have the same number of inputs.
 Oh, rectangles and squares…that really takes us back.

-Matrices are useful because they are a way to put a series of data points together.
+Matrices are useful because they give us a simple way to put a series of data points together.
 If you're doing inventory at A & F, you might need a matrix to assess how many shirts you have, what kind, what size, and so on.
 If you don't learn about matrices, you could be stuck at A & F for life.

-We will also go over the scalar multiplication and multiplying two matrices together.
+We'll also go over scalar multiplication and multiplying two matrices together.
 We'll even get all fancy-pants and multiply matrices with different dimensions.
 Don't even get us started on the identity matrix; who does it think it is?

 In this unit, you'll learn exactly what matrices are, what their parts consist of, and how they work.
 You'll be the ruler of Matrix Mountain in no time, wielding your power with an iron fist.